valp777/robotic-pet-project/python_backend/README.md

-# Real-Time Emotion and Speech RecognitionSystem with Robotic Pet
+# Real-Time Emotion and Speech Recognition System with Robotic Pet

 ## Installation